YJZLuckyBoy/LVI-SAM-Simple/README.md

 # NEW
 This repo is modified based on LVI_SAM, which makes it easier to adapt your sensor.

-The "imu2LidarExtrinsicRotation" in "config/params_camera.yaml" needs to be set as your device extrinsic:
+The "imu2LidarExtrinsicRotation" in "config/params_camera.yaml" needs to be set as your device extrinsic.
-    imu to lidar extrinsic
-    imu2LidarExtrinsicRotation:  !!opencv-matrix
-       rows: 3
-       cols: 3
-       dt: d
-       data:  [-1,  0,  0,
-                0, 1,  0,
-                0,  0,  -1]

 # LVI-SAM